open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 **[7]:** Only if span represents operation on a single message.

-**[8]:** `network.protocol.version` refers to the version of the protocol used and might be different from the protocol client's version.
+**[8]:** `net.protocol.version` refers to the version of the protocol used and might be different from the protocol client's version.
 If the HTTP client used has a version of `0.27.2`, but sends HTTP version `1.1`, this attribute should be set to `1.1`.

 **[9]:** If different than `inet` and if any of `server.nat.address` or `client.address` are set.
-Consumers of telemetry SHOULD accept both IPv4 and IPv6 formats for the address in `server.nat.address` and `client.address` if `network.type` is not set.
+Consumers of telemetry SHOULD accept both IPv4 and IPv6 formats for the address in `server.nat.address` and `client.address` if `net.sock.family` is not set.
 This is to support instrumentations that follow previous versions of this document.

 **[10]:** This should be the IP/hostname of the broker (or other network-level peer) this specific message is sent to/received from.